How Many Ounces is a Shot of Espresso?

 There are multiple variations of the espresso shot, thus it will have variations in volume.
 To yield a single shot with a normal pull time, use 7 grams of coffee per on ounce of water, and double that for a double shot as we discussed before.

 The amount of volume the shot can yield, will depend on what kind of espresso pull you desire.
-Go Coffee Go seems to have all the answers if you really want to get into the nitty gritty!
+We’ll outline two very popular ones here: The ristretto and the lungo (in other words, the “short” and “long” shots).

 The Ristretto (AKA the short shot)

 - A ristretto espresso pull will yield a shorter shot, around 3/4 of an ounce due to its lesser extraction.